-This stir fry is a twist on the classic Jiu Hu Char or Warm Jicama and Cabbage Salad, a popular dish at my parents’ home cooked for the Reunion Dinner during the Chinese or Lunar New Year celebrations.
+This Stir-Fry Spaghetti Squash with Shrimps is a twist on the classic Jiu Hu Char or Warm Jicama and Cabbage Salad, a popular dish at my parents’ home cooked for the Reunion Dinner during the Chinese or Lunar New Year celebrations.
 That dish uses jicama as the main ingredient.
 In this version, I have substituted the finely shredded jicama with spaghetti squash.
 I was delighted that the results were surprisingly similar.

 - 1 spaghetti squash (about 3 lbs/1.4 kgs)